savaslabs/savaslabs.github.io/_posts/2019-12-06-six-months-in.md

 #### Drupal is a beast

-At ProjectShift my world was primarily the MERN stack, plus vanilla JS, a little Backbone, and Bootstrap.
-The tech stack of my first full-time project in my current role was Drupal (PHP, Twig), Storybook, TailwindCSS, and some vanilla Javascript.
+At [Project Shift](https://www.projectshift.io/) my world was primarily the MERN stack, plus vanilla JS, a little Backbone, and Bootstrap.
+The tech stack of my first full-time project in my current role was Drupal (PHP, Twig), Storybook, and TailwindCSS.
 I was in an unfamiliar territory.
 Advice to be given, six months later:

 - Confusing `make cim` (or `drush cim`) and `make cex` is not a question of if, but when.
 When you do, you will be sad, but life goes on.
 - Truly, the best way to learn is by doing.
 I wrote my first PHP preprocess function when creating an interactive map component with layers of nested entity references.